 Who can see targets created within a portfolio?

 Everyone in the parent portfolio can see targets created.
 This includes portfolio managers, portfolio members, and site managers.

 The baseline year is the starting point for your goal; the year from which we calculate your percent increase or decrease in your chosen metric.

 The target year is the year by which you’d like to achieve your goal.

 Why do my targets default to a certain metric type?
 How do I change them?

 The units for the different target metrics (energy, water, waste, carbon) are determined based on your default metrics.
-To change your default metrics, navigate to your portfolio and adjust your metric preferences.
+To change your default metrics, navigate to your account profile and adjust your metric preferences.

 What buildings are included in the target?
 Can I change this?